 10. Advancing Women’s Leadership Series

-We are dedicated to women’s leadership and empowerment, including Leadership Beyond Boundaries’ focus on women and girls.
+We are dedicated to women’s leadership and empowerment.
 That commitment informs our work with Girl Scouts in North Carolina, a training-the-trainers program in Myanmar, and our women-led initiatives in Ethiopia, among others.

-But one of the cornerstones of these efforts is the Advancing Women’s Leadership Series, based off of Marian Ruderman and Patricia Ohlott’s book Standing at the Crossroads: Next Steps for High-Achieving Women.
+But one of the cornerstones of these efforts is the Advancing Women’s Leadership Series, based on Marian Ruderman and Patricia Ohlott’s book Standing at the Crossroads: Next Steps for High-Achieving Women.

 It’s constructed to help professional women move their leadership to the next level, emphasizing self-clarity, authenticity, agency, and wholeness.
 The program is designed for women aged 18 and up who are seeking clarity on the essential components of leadership development, provided through a 5-part experiential workshop series focused on change over the course of 2-hour sessions.

 Our mission compels us to improve the understanding, practice, and development of leadership for the benefit of society worldwide at all levels—individual, team, organizational, and societal.
 It’s why our driving question asks, “What would the world look like if all people had access to leadership development?”

 These 10 examples of our societal advancement work are just a portion of that answer.
 None of it would be possible without the generosity of individual donors, partner organizations, committed foundations, CCL alumni, our dedicated staff, and others who give all they can to implement our vision and mission.